Scholarships Application and Advanced Opportunity Fellowship Application Program Instructions

 - The program window will appear and you will see this dialog box:

-- The top item, “Scholarships Application-Section I (2013-Present)”, should be selected.
+- The top item, “Scholarships Application-Section I (2014-Present)”, should be selected.
 If you want to start the AOF Application choose it instead.
 Click the “OK” button.
 You will get a dialog box titled “Variant Form Selection” similar to the one shown here.

 - The top item, “2017 only”, should be selected.
 Click on the “OK” button.
 Section I of the application form will appear if you chose the main application, otherwise the entire AOF form will appear.
 Please note that if you are running the program remotely, away from the School, it can take awhile for the forms to show.
 Trial times varied between about 20 seconds to about a minute.
 It just depends on the speed of computer and of the internet between your computer and the School.
 On succeeding occasions when you do this, any previously saved information will automatically appear.

 The following pieces of information are not in any particular order.